Balancing Optimality and Diversity: Human-Centered Decision Making through Generative Curation: Experiments

-Figure~\ref{fig:districting-results-comparision} summarizes the performance of all methods. \texttt{DIS-GC} achieves the lowest regret and outperforms other baseline methods when $\sigma \approx 10^2, 10^3$.
-This demonstrates that our proposed framework can effectively recommend the most desirable actions when the variance $\sigma$ and kernel function $k$ are chosen appropriately (The selection of $\sigma$ and $k$ rely on human domain expertise in practice).
+Figure~\ref{fig:districting-results-comparision} summarizes the performance of all methods. \texttt{DIS-GC} achieves the lowest regret and outperforms all other methods when $\sigma \in [10^1,10^3]$.
+This demonstrates that our proposed framework can effectively recommend the most desirable actions when variance $\sigma$ and kernel function $k$ are chosen appropriately.
 We also present four random plans generated by \texttt{DIS-GC} with $\sigma = 10$, alongside the original plan used by the APD before 2019, in Figure~\ref{fig:districting-results}, all of which show significant reductions in zone workload variance.
 In addition to minimizing workload variance and ensuring zone contiguity, the police must consider several other practical factors that are not easily captured by mathematical models when selecting a final plan.
 For instance, the redesigned zones should be compact and aligned with the city's transportation infrastructure, as patrol units typically travel within a zone.
 A narrow or irregularly shaped zone, or one divided by highways, can increase travel time and reduce patrol efficiency and emergency response effectiveness.
-Notably, plan (c) closely resembles the one implemented by APD in 2019 (shown in Figure~\ref{fig:districting-exp} (b)), suggesting that this method could be applicable in real-world scenarios.
+Notably, plan (c) closely resembles the one implemented by APD in 2019 (shown in Figure~\ref{fig:districting-exp}(b) in Appendix~\ref{append:details_police}), suggesting that this method could be applicable in real-world scenarios.
 Further details of the experimental setup and additional numerical results are provided in Appendix~\ref{append:details_police}.